How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 • Long-term capital gains

-Because each category may be taxed at different rates depending on an investor’s situation, the way investments are managed can influence after-tax portfolio outcomes.
+Because these categories may be taxed at different rates depending on an investor’s circumstances, the way a portfolio is managed can affect after-tax results.

 Understanding Tax Drag

-Tax drag describes the reduction in portfolio growth caused by taxes paid on dividends, interest, and realized capital gains.
+Tax drag refers to the reduction in portfolio growth caused by taxes paid on investment income and realized gains.

-Over long periods of time, even modest tax drag may meaningfully affect the amount of wealth that remains invested and compounding.
+Over time, even relatively modest tax costs may reduce the amount of capital that remains invested and compounding.

-Asset Location: Placing Investments in the Right Accounts
+Asset Location: Placing Investments in Different Account Types

-Asset location refers to placing investments in the types of accounts where they may be most tax-efficient.
+Asset location refers to placing investments in account types where they may be more tax-efficient based on the investor’s overall situation.

 Common account types include: